inspektor-dev/inspektor/docs/docs/install.md

 ### Postgres setup
 Run the docker-compose file to run Postgres instance with some sample seeding data.
 Postgres is required by the inspektor's controlplane to store all metadata.

-Now, `cd systest` and run the following command.

 ```sh
 docker-compose up